Saints: The Story of the Church of Jesus Christ in the Latter Days

-Saints: The Story of the Church of Jesus Christ in the Latter Days is a planned four-volume history of the Church of Jesus Christ of Latter-day Saints (LDS Church), published beginning in 2018.
+Saints: The Story of the Church of Jesus Christ in the Latter Days is a four-volume history of the Church of Jesus Christ of Latter-day Saints (LDS Church), published from 2018 to 2024.
+It was the first official history published by the LDS Church since general authority B. H. Roberts put together his six-volume chronicle, Comprehensive History of The Church of Jesus Christ of Latter-day Saints.

+Steven E. Snow is credited with the production and introduction of this new, narrative history of the LDS Church.
 The first volume of Saints was initially published in fourteen languages and made available as a free digital book.
 It was written by a team of six writers, edited by another team, and reviewed by several historians for accuracy.

-Saints is the first official history published by the LDS Church since general authority B. H. Roberts put together his six-volume chronicle, Comprehensive History of The Church of Jesus Christ of Latter-day Saints.
-Steven E. Snow is credited with the production and introduction of this new, narrative history of the LDS Church.
 The first volume was published in September 2018 and sold a reported 340,000 copies; the second volume followed in February 2020.
 The first volume tackles sensitive topics, "A nearly 600-page book that covers early church history from 1815–1846 doesn't dwell on polygamy, but doesn't entirely skip over it either."